braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/non_native/double_opt_in.md

 # Double opt-in process

-You might find that some users who might send a text to your short or long code, won't yet be opted-in to your SMS Subscription Group.
+You might find that some users who might send a text to your short or long code, won't yet be opted-in to your SMS subscription group.
 Regulations require that you obtain a user’s explicit consent before you send them any promotional or informational messaging.
 We highly recommend implementing a double opt-in to ensure compliance.

 ![picture][IMAGE1]{: style="float:right;max-width:30%;margin-left:15px;"}
-We suggest setting a __triggered entry__ in Canvas whenever there's an incoming event `sms_response_subscriptionGroupName_custom`.
+We suggest setting a triggered entry in Canvas whenever there's an incoming event `sms_response_subscriptionGroupName_custom`.

-## Step 1: Create webhook
+## Step 1: Create a webhook

 We first suggest creating a webhook campaign that makes a request to the [subscription/status/set endpoint][SSSendpoint] to subscribe the user to that SMS subscription group.